 - Mouth and nose covers may only be taken off once all candidates have taken their seats and the proctors have given a respective signal.

 - Store your jacket and your bag immediately next to you at your seat.

 - Keep your student identity card and your identification card ready.

 - As soon as the preparation time begins, you have to fill and sign the contact tracing form.
 You will get two extra minutes of preparation time for that.

 - After the exam, we again guide you out of the building.
 Again, please make sure you that you keep the minimum distance of 1,50 m from your fellow students while you are in front of the building.

-> Further regulations: Please look at the cover sheet of the exam (which will be linked at this place in a few days) and the Vice Rector for Teaching and Learning’s handout for students, which you can find in the ecampus folder of this lecture.
+Further regulations: Please look at the cover sheet of the exam and the Vice Rector for Teaching and Learning’s handout for students, which you can find in the ecampus folder of this lecture.